Manifold Coordinates with Physical Meaning: Problem formulation, assumptions and challenges

 \section{Problem formulation, assumptions and challenges}

-We make the standard assumption that the observed data $\dataset=\{\xi_i \in \rrr^D : i \in 1 \dotsc n\}$ are sampled i.i.d. from a {\em smooth} manifold \footnote{The reader is referred to \cite{smoothmfd} for the definitions of the differential geometric terms used in this paper.} $\M$ of intrinsic dimension $d$ {\em smoothly embedded} in $\rrr^D$ by the inclusion map.
-In this paper, we will call {\em smooth} any function or manifold of class at least ${\cal C}^3$. \mmp{The precise notion of {\em near} varies with the embedding approach, and is beyond the scope of this paper.} We assume that the intrinsic dimension $d$ of $\M$ is known; for example, by having been estimated previously by one method in \cite{Kleindessner2015DimensionalityEW}.
+We make a number of standard manifold learning assumptions.
+Observed data $\dataset=\{\xi_i \in \rrr^D : i \in 1 \dotsc n\}$ are sampled i.i.d. from a {\em smooth manifold} \footnote{The reader is referred to \citet{smoothmfd} for the definitions of the differential geometric terms used in this paper.} $\M$ of intrinsic dimension $d$ embedded in a feature space $\rrr^D$ by the inclusion map.
+In this paper, we will call {\em smooth} any function or manifold of class at least ${\cal C}^4$.
+The precise notion of {\em near} varies with the embedding approach, and is beyond the scope of this paper.
+We assume that the intrinsic dimension $d$ of $\M$ is known; for example, by having been estimated previously by one method in \citet{Kleindessner2015DimensionalityEW}.
 The manifold $\M$ is a {\em Riemannian manifold} with {\em Riemannian metric} inherited from the ambient space $\rrr^D$.
-Furthermore, we assume the existence of a smooth {\em embedding map} $\phi:\M\rightarrow \phi(\M)\subset\rrr^m$, where typically $m << D$. \mmp{that is, $\phi$ restricted to $\M$ is a diffeomorphism onto its image, and $\phi(M)$ is a submanifold of $\rrr^m$.} We call the coordinates $\phi(\xi_i)$ in this $m$ dimensional ambient space the {\em embedding coordinates}; let $\Phi = [\phi(\xi_i)^T]_{i=1:n} \in \mathbb R^{n\times m}$.
+Furthermore, we assume the existence of a smooth {\em embedding map} $\phi:\M\rightarrow \phi(\M)\subset\rrr^m$, where typically $m << D$.
+That is, $\phi$ restricted to $\M$ is a diffeomorphism onto its image, and $\phi(M)$ is a submanifold of $\rrr^m$.
+We call the coordinates $\phi(\xi_i)$ in this $m$ dimensional ambient space the {\em embedding coordinates} $\phi_{1:m}$.
 In practice, the mapping of the data $\dataset$ onto $\phi(\dataset)$ represents the output of an embedding algorithm, and we only have access to $\M$ and $\phi$ via $\dataset$ and its image $\phi(\dataset)$.